SFDO-Community-Sprints/Welcome/README.md

 ***

-### Step 3: Create a Directory folder in your project Repository in support of Wiki documentation.
+### Step 3: Create a Directory folder in your project Repository in support of Wiki images
 > You will use this directory to stores images (if any) for use with your repo's Wiki.

 1. From your Project's repository click on Create new file